 It's not about you, it's not about your product, it's not about your service, it has to be all about them, and that was like the first steps to relationship building and building trust.
 You also have to look at, how are your goals and that person's goals aligning?
 And the only way you can find out what that is if you ask about what their goals are.
 And why those goals are important to them.
 It also talks about understanding other peoples' communication style and adapting to their style so that you can actually get through to them.

 There's a whole lot more packed into both of those books, and there's some recommendations too where you can actually start to build those relationships even better.
-So, take a look at those two books, join me on next week's live sales lab!
+So, take a look at those two books, and check out the recap videos from past Live Sales Labs!